-We have a chapter in our fertility and prental book called “Taking the batteries out of the biological clock” for this very reason.
+We have a chapter in our fertility and prenatal book called “Taking the batteries out of the biological clock” for this very reason.

-While the third cause of infertily comes from the guys, there are three factors that are most important to consider: sperm count, sperm motility, and sperm morphology.
+While the third cause of infertility comes from the guys, there are three factors that are most important to consider: sperm count, sperm motility, and sperm morphology.

 Sperm count is obvious, and during the show, Marc goes over what is healthy production and what is low (interesting that “normal” now is 1/3 the production of years past).
 Motility is making sure they swim in a forward direction, and morphology just means shape.
 You will be looking for one head, one body, and one tail.